ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 So what am I talking about?
 What is this "Growth Mindset" thing?

-A person with a growth mindset believes that they are a dynamic being, capable of improving their skills and adapting to new situations.
-They recognize that effort and practice are essential to learning.
+A person with a growth mindset believes that they are able to change themselves, that they are a dynamic being.
+They know that they can improve their skills and adapt to new situations, and that learning requires effort and practice.

     A growth mindset leads to a desire to learn and therefore a tendency to embrace challenges, persist in the face of setbacks, see failure as